ByMaxAnjos/CO2-traffic-emissions/README.md

 In this code, we create a ML model to estimate the hourly traffic flow and average speed at street level in Berlin, Germany.
 The data we are using includes:

 -   Hourly volume of vehicles and average speed for different types of vehicles from the lane-specific detectors at 583 counting stations from August to September 2022.
 These data are sourced from the Digital Platform City Traffic Berlin / Traffic Detection Berlin and are named *traffic_berlin_2022_08_09.csv* and *counting_stations_berlin.csv.*

 -   Hourly meteorological data such as air temperature, relative humidity, sunshine, rainfall, wind direction, and wind speed from the Berlin-Dahlem weather station (latitude 52.4537 and longitude 13.3017) managed by the [German Weather Service Climate Data Center](https://api.viz.berlin.de/daten/verkehrsdetektion).
 The file is named *weather_berlin_2022_08_09.csv*.

 -   ESRI Shapefile describing the different land use classes in Berlin from the [Berlin Digital Environmental Atlas](https://stadtentwicklung.berlin.de/umwelt/umweltatlas/edua_index.shtml).
 The file is named *var1_berlin_landuse.shp.*

-The relevant files are stored as *traffic*, *stations*, *weather*, *var1*, *var2* and so on.
+The relevant files are stored as *traffic*, *stations*, *weather*.
+The *var1* or *var2* and so on are variable in which users may include and improve the power of the model for predictions spatial and temporal traffic estimates.
 In the traffic object, the columns for volume of vehicles and average speed should be renamed as *icars* and *ispeed*, respectively.

 ### Load data